calvinsendawula/GSL-Project/README.md

 ## Videos Referenced in This Project

 The following videos provide context as you work through this documentation.
+Please watch them at 1.5x speed to save time as they are a bit long.
 The links to these videos are included later in the document when you will need to view them:

 1. **Video explaining the effects of the `params.yaml` file**: This video explains how changes to the `params.yaml` file affect the pipeline and model training.
 2. **Video explaining the use of DVC**: This video walks through the process and advantages of using DVC for managing and running the pipeline.